chriskacerguis/certy/README.md

 [![CI](https://github.com/chriskacerguis/certy/workflows/CI/badge.svg)](https://github.com/chriskacerguis/certy/actions)
 [![Release](https://github.com/chriskacerguis/certy/workflows/Build%20and%20Release/badge.svg)](https://github.com/chriskacerguis/certy/releases)

 A lightweight, user-friendly command-line tool for managing your own Certificate Authority and generating certificates for development and testing.
+It is designed to be a drop in replacement for `mkcert`.

 ## Features